mp3il/bluesnap-ios/README.md

     }

 ### BSExistingCcSdkResult (in BSCcPayment.swift)
-This class inherits from `BSCcSdkResult`, and it holds the data collected in the flow, when a returning shopper chosoes an existing credit card.
+This class inherits from `BSCcSdkResult` and it holds the data collected during checkout when a returning user selects an existing credit card.
 The data it holds is the same as the parent class.

 	public class BSExistingCcPaymentRequest : BSCcPaymentRequest, NSCopying {